zhulik/aiotractive/README.md

 All following events will have the same name, but only include one of these: either a position, battery info, or a buzzer/LED/live status.

+## Exceptions

+The library raises the following exceptions:

+- `TractiveError` - Base exception class
+- `UnauthorizedError` - When authentication fails or token is invalid
+- `NotFoundError` - When the requested resource is not found (404)
+- `DisconnectedError` - When the event channel disconnects

 ## Contribution
 You know;)